Kaktovik numerals

 The Kaktovik numerals or Kaktovik Iñupiaq numerals are a base-20 system of numerical digits created by Alaskan Iñupiat.
 They are visually iconic, with shapes that indicate the number being represented.

 The Iñupiaq language has a base-20 numeral system, as do the other Eskimo–Aleut languages of Alaska and Canada (and formerly Greenland).
 Arabic numerals, which were designed for a base-10 system, are inadequate for Iñupiaq and other Inuit languages.
 To remedy this problem, students in Kaktovik, Alaska, invented a base-20 numeral notation in 1994, which has spread among the Alaskan Iñupiat and has been considered for use in Canada.

-The image here shows the Kaktovik digits 0 to 19.
-Larger numbers are composed of these digits in a positional notation: Twenty is written as a one and a zero (𝋁𝋀), forty as a two and a zero (𝋂𝋀), four hundred as a one and two zeros (𝋁𝋀𝋀), eight hundred as a two and two zeros (𝋂𝋀𝋀), and so on.